What’s the best way to visit Norway? Call us biased, but we think it’s by ship.

 1. Embrace the Norwegian “free air life”.

 Practice saying this word: friluftsliv.
 (It’s pronounced free-looft-sleeve.)
 Friluftsliv translates to “free air life” and refers to the deep-rooted Norwegian philosophy of appreciating nature.
-Think of it as the opposite of the Danish word hygge.
-Hygge is the art of living cozily and is currently a subject of fascination in North America.
+Think of it as the opposite of the Danish word hygge (the art of living cozily that is currently a subject of fascination, and many a book, in North America).

 Like Denmark, Norway consistently ranks as one of the world’s happiest countries.
 In fact, they took the number one spot in 2017.
 Spending time in the great outdoors is an integral part of Norwegian culture and an aspect of life that is often attributed to the nation’s collective happiness.
 If you want to experience Norway like a local, get outside.